v1nc3-source/FairyArp/README.md

 ## installation:

-download the file, open the terminal with root and run with python3
+download the file, open the terminal with root, pray and run with python3

 <b>$ python3 FairyArp.py</b>